Back To Top

 *TMC Professional Ozonizer

 Finally as to Skimmers, since they work via foam refraction on organic proteins in the water, they will not collect much foam in a new marine aquarium, so do not get discouraged if yours does not work well in the first few weeks after initial setup.

-A unique filter for aquariums 60 gallons or less is the Via Aqua Multi Filter , this filter is a combination HOB, Protein Skimmer and UV Sterilizer.
-And an even more simple skimmer with a pre-filter (no UV) for 20 gallon or less is the Rio Nano Skimmer both these filters can be used in the Berlin Method, either directly with a small amount of broken live rock inside the filter or indirectly as one part of the system.
+A more simple skimmer with a pre-filter for 20 gallon or less is the Rio Nano Skimmer can be used in the Berlin Method, either directly with a small amount of broken live rock inside the filter or indirectly as one part of the system.

-Neither of these skimmers are high end skimmers, however they are good for beginners or small aquariums (under 60 gal.).
+This however is NOT a high end skimmer, however is might be a good fit for beginners or small aquariums (under 60 gal.).

 *Fluidized Sand Bed Filters; These filters are an excellent compliment to Protein Skimmers, especially when no other bio filters are utilized.

 While the Fluidized filter is primarily aerobic nitrification, they do not have the tendency of becoming major nitrate factories as do Canister or Wet/Dry (when set up traditionally).

 However that said, for reef applications in particular, the use of live rock, deep sand, and especially a protein skimmer still are important when a Fluidized Filter is employed in a sensitive reef environment since a Fluidized Filter still produces nitrates (for Fish only or FOWLR tanks, the use of Fluidized Filter has absolutely no drawbacks).

 A major positive of the new generation Fluidized Sand Bed Filters in particular is that for their size these filters are second to none in aerobic bio filtration.